-- 16. NCT00488774 C0524T16 A Phase 2/3 Multicenter, Randomized, Placebo-controlled, Double-blind Study to Evaluate the Safety and Efficacy of Golimumab Induction Therapy,
+- NCT01369342 CNT01275CRD3002 A Phase 3, Randomized, Double-blind, Placebo-controlled, Parallelgroup, Multicenter Study to Evaluate the Safety and Efficacy of Ustekinumab Induction Therapy in Subjects With Moderately to Severely Active Crohn's Disease (UNITI-2)

-Administered Intravenously, in Subjects With Moderately to Severely Active Ulcerative Colitis - 17.
-NCT00265122 C0379T07 A Multicenter, Randomized, Phase 2a Study of Human Monoclonal Antibody to IL-12p40 (CNTO 1275) in Subjects With Moderately to Severely Active Crohn's Disease - 18.
-NCT01863771 CNT0148UC03001 A Safety and Effectiveness Study of Golimumab in lapanese Patients With Moderately to Severely Active Ulcerative Colitis - 19.
-NCT01988961 CNT0148UCO2001 A Study to Evaluate the Accuracy of a Subset of the Length-109 Probe Set Panel (a Genetic Test) in Predicting Response to Golimumab in Participants With Moderately to Severely Active Ulcerative Colitis - 20.
-NCT02407236 CNTO1275UCO3001 A Phase 3, Randomized, Double-blind, Placebocontrolled, Parallel-group, Multicenter Protocol to Evaluate the Safety and Efficacy of Ustekinumab Induction and Maintenance Therapy in Subjects With Moderately to Severely Active Ulcerative Colitis
+- 17. NCT00488631 C0524T18 A Phase 3 Multicenter, Randomized, Placebo-controlled, Double-blind Study to Evaluate the Safety and Efficacy of Golimumab Maintenance Therapy, Administered Subcutaneously, in Subjects With Moderately to Severely Active Ulcerative Colitis - NCT01369355 CNTO1275CRD3003 A Phase 3, Randomized, Double-blind, Placebo-controlled, Parallelgroup, Multicenter Study to Evaluate the Safety and Efficacy of Ustekinumab Maintenance Therapy in Subjects With Moderately to Severely Active Crohn's Disease - NCT00488774 C0524T16 A Phase 2/3 Multicenter, Randomized, Placebo-controlled, Double-blind Study to Evaluate the Safety and Efficacy of Golimumab Induction Therapy, Administered Intravenously, in Subjects With Moderately to Severely Active Ulcerative Colitis - 20.
+NCT00265122 C0379T07 A Multicenter, Randomized, Phase 2a Study of Human Monoclonal Antibody to IL-12p40 (CNTO 1275) in Subjects With Moderately to Severely Active Crohn's Disease - 21.
+NCT01863771 CNTO148UCO3001 A Safety and Effectiveness Study of Golimumab in Japanese Patients With Moderately to Severely Active Ulcerative Colitis - 22.
+NCT01988961 CNT0148UC02001 A Study to Evaluate the Accuracy of a Subset of the Length-109 Probe Set Panel (a Genetic Test) in Predicting Response to Golimumab in Participants With Moderately to Severely Active Ulcerative Colitis